jonathan leal

 scholar | artist | educator

-Leal's musical projects have been featured in Pitchfork, Democracy Now!, Texas Monthly, Remezcla, Latino USA, and elsewhere; his public writing has appeared in the Los Angeles Times, Los Angeles Review of Books, The Rumpus, San Francisco Classical Voice, and elsewhere; and his interdisciplinary humanities scholarship has appeared in the Journal of Popular Music Studies, ASAP/Journal, liquid blackness, Critical Studies in Improvisation, Rio Bravo: A Journal of the Borderlands, Journal of the Society for American Music, Jazz & Culture, American Literary History Reviews Online, Quarterly Review of Film and Video, and elsewhere.
-He is currently an Associate Editor of the Journal of Popular Music Studies and a Board Member of the National Book Critics Circle, where he co-chairs the criticism category.
+Leal's musical projects have been featured in Pitchfork, Democracy Now!, Texas Monthly, Remezcla, Latino USA, and elsewhere; his public writing has appeared in the Los Angeles Times, Los Angeles Review of Books, The Rumpus, San Francisco Classical Voice, and elsewhere; and his interdisciplinary humanities scholarship has appeared in the Journal of Popular Music Studies, ASAP/Journal, Critical Studies in Improvisation, Rio Bravo: A Journal of the Borderlands, Journal of the Society for American Music, Jazz & Culture, American Literary History Reviews Online, Quarterly Review of Film and Video, and elsewhere.
+From 2022–2025, he served as Associate Editor of the Journal of Popular Music Studies.
+He is currently on the Board of Directors of the National Book Critics Circle, where he co-chairs the Criticism category.